 2. Maximize Space

-In a business standpoint, every square-inch of an establishment costs money that’s why it would be wise to utilize every corner of the office.
+From a business standpoint, every square inch of an establishment costs money that’s why it would be wise to utilize every corner of the office.
 This doesn’t mean that you’ll need to fill the nooks-and-crannies with a bunch of unneeded stuff, it just means to maximize the available space.
 Here are some solutions to help you accomplish this:

 Let there be light